War memorials in Brighton Township, Chippewa Township and Hopewell Township, Beaver County, Pennsylvania

 These memorials will be more than names on a tablet.
 They will tell a story of a young boy with a dream of serving his beloved country.
 That boy became a man who chose to go to foreign places to defend our liberty, knowing full well he may die in doing so.

-During these difficult times of COVID-19 we have been able to raise almost 20% of our $60,000 goal for the three memorials.
+During these difficult times of COVID-19 we have been able to raise over 60% of our $75,000 goal for the three memorials.
 Thank you to all of our generous donors.

 Purchase Honor Bricks